9brada6/tabs-with-posts/development.md

 - Align all comment icons.
 - Add a way to invert category icons?
 - Finish Rating Icons
-- Add no comment icons
+- Add more no comment icons/ create them.
 - Move all inclusion of icons to either file or all in HTML, remove inclusion from inline HTML.
 - Check the file where icons are written to be HTML valid.
 - Add more comments disabled icons.
 - Make all icons align perfectly, under all conditions.
-- delete all fillCOlor = currentColor?

 ### JS/SCSS